 A provincial government agency, The Family Responsibility Office (FRO), will collect spousal support as required by court orders, unless there is an agreement of the recipient to receive the payments directly.
 Even when there is an agreement (domestic contract or Separation Agreement), the recipient may insist that the payments go through the Family Responsibility Office.

-The Family Responsibility Office directs that the employer of the payor make the payments to it, and it pays out the amounts it receives to the recipient, or to a government agency if the recipient is receiving government assistance.
+The Family Responsibility Office directs that the employer of the payor make the payments to it, and it pays out the spousal support it receives to the recipient, or to a government agency if the recipient is receiving government assistance.